Cornell's Migration to Canvas

 All Cornell faculty (or administrative support) will need to move course content from Blackboard to Canvas by the Spring semester of 2020.

 Spring migration is now in-progress.* For Fall 2019, new courses and large freshman courses should be taught in Canvas.
-January drop-in sessions for faculty are ongoing.
+Canvas trainings are scheduled throughout the semester.
 Check with your college for specific migration plans.

 *Note: the sign-up for teaching in Canvas for Spring 2019 is now closed.

 Migrating content from Blackboard to Canvas will require some time and restructuring of course materials.
 The resources below will help orient you to Canvas and get you started on moving or creating your course content.

 Instructors can learn to use Canvas by exploring recorded webinars and online tutorials on your own, or by attending a Canvas training session via Zoom or in-person.

 Request a Sandbox course to explore Canvas and begin designing and building your course.
 (Once you have your content migrated, Sandbox courses can be copied and published).